eclipse-archived/ceylon-lang.org/README.md

 The content of this repository is released under [Creative Commons Attribution Share-Alike 3.0 Unported (CC BY-SA 3.0)](http://creativecommons.org/licenses/by-sa/3.0/).
-The source code of this website is released under [Apache Software License 2](http://www.apache.org/licenses/LICENSE-2.0.html).
+Sample code available on this website is released under [Apache Software License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

-By submitting a "pull request" or otherwise contributing to this repository, you implicitly agree to license your contribution under the respective licenses mentioned above.
+By submitting a "pull request" or otherwise contributing to this repository, you agree to license your contribution under the respective licenses mentioned above.